vercel/nextgram/Readme.md

 # NextGram

-This is a ample [Next.js by ZEIT](https://github.com/zeit/next.js) application that takes advantage of the advanced routing capabilities.
+This is a sample Next.js application that takes advantage of the advanced routing capabilities.

-In particular, note that the photo route can be attached to _two distinct_ components:
+The photo route can be attached to _two distinct_ components:

-1. When navigated within the application, it is rendered as a modal
+1. When navigating within the application, it is rendered as a modal
-1. When the page is refreshed, it is rendered independently
+1. When the page is refreshed, it is rendered as a standalone page

 ![NextGram](https://i.imgur.com/KF0KExk.gif)